- IAA Lunchtime Lecture - Bare Ruined Choirs - Elizabeth Serpell

 Ipswich Arts Association has 50+ member organisations, which means that hundreds of

-The fifteenth series of these highly popular lectures and concerts is now underway.
+The seventeenth series of these highly popular lectures and concerts begins in January.

 Next in series

-Is a concise newsletter published three times each year, working in conjunction with our website,
+IAA newsletter is published three times each year, working in conjunction with our website,

 for many years and is also a keen amateur singer.